chivandikwa/gatsby-casper/src/content/react-ts-standards.md

 });
 ```

 ✅ **DO** favor naming tests in the format `given then should` or `given when then should`.
-Long test names are perfectly fine and in particular the ability to use an characters including spaces in jest test names makes this very flexible.
+Long test names are perfectly fine and in particular, the ability to use any characters including spaces in jest test names makes this very flexible.

-✅ **DO** make it easy to tell apart the `Arrange`, `Act` and `Assert` sections of your test and in particular to clearly tell what the system under test (`sut`) is.
+✅ **DO** make it easy to tell apart the `Arrange`, `Act`, and `Assert` sections of your test and in particular to clearly tell what the system under test (`sut`) is.

 ✅ **DO NOT** have `magic values` in tests.
-Simple things like inlining variables to have name can go a long way in test readability.
+Simple things like inlining variables to have a name can go a long way in test readability.

 ```typescript
 // BAD - why is this value of significance?